reductstore/reductstore/docs/http-api/entry-api.md

 Name of entry
 {% endswagger-parameter %}

-{% swagger-parameter in="query" name="ts" type="Integer" required="true" %}
+{% swagger-parameter in="query" name="ts" type="Integer" required="false" %}
-A UNIX timestamp in microseconds
+A UNIX timestamp in microseconds.
+If it is empty, returns the latest record.
 {% endswagger-parameter %}

 {% swagger-response status="200: OK" description="The record is found and returned in body of the response" %}